EUDAT-Training/B2SHARE-Training/00_Getting_your_API_token.md

 **Note 2:** It is not possible to programmatically register new or administer existing tokens.
 This can only be done through the [B2SHARE website](https://trng-b2share.eudat.eu).

 ## Testing your token
-Once you have generated your access token, it can be used and tested in your own applications.
-Launch a Python session and follow the steps below to check whether the token works.
+Once you have generated your access token, it can be used and tested with your own applications.
+Launch a Python session and follow the steps below to verify whether the token works.

 #### Read the token from file
 Assuming you have stored the access token in a file named `token.txt` and it is accessible from the current working directory, you can read it using the following commands in a Python session: